Vlad-404/trivia-game/README.md

 This project will provide a good fun and be interesting to users because of the following:

 * 4 different categories so users can chose what suits them best.
-* replayability - after one category is finished, they have an option to chose another one.
+* Replayability - after one category is finished, they have an option to chose another one.
-* open database can keep questions comming and surprise even returning visitors.
+* Open database can keep questions comming and surprise even returning visitors.
-* game can be played with unlimited number of people and correct question counter can be used as a point system.
+* Game can be played with unlimited number of people and correct question counter can be used as a point system.
-* attractive design makes the game simple to use.
+* Attractive design makes the game simple to use.
-* it can be played on a large screen(desktop), with a tablet or a mobile phone
+* It can be played on a large screen(desktop), with a tablet or a mobile phone

 After visiting this page, users will be more knowledgable in selected categories.